-Balance: present the information in a impartial way, and avoid choices, omissions or presentation formats that may improperly affect the decision-making or judgment of readers of this Report.
+Balance: present the information in an impartial way, and avoid choices, omissions or presentation formats that may improperly affect the decision-making or judgment of readers of this Report.

-Consistency: Unless otherwise specified, this Report uses a consistent methodology to compile and present environmental, social and governance data for meaningful comparison.
+Consistency: Unless otherwise specified, this Report uses a consistent methodology with the past to compile and present environmental, social and governance data for meaningful comparison.